binerogroup/documentation/_sources/networking/subnet/subnet-format.rst.txt

 For example, where one might want to have 3578 IP addresses , consulting a CIDR chart or using ``ipcalc`` software would show that the closest network size that has more addresses then 3578 would be a /20 network that has 4094 addresses.

-The principle is the same, the CIDR notation becomes 192.168.0.0/20 instead.
-The subnet mask would be 255.255.240.0 (because only the first 20 bits are the network address, some additional bits are available for hosts).
+The principle is the same, the CIDR notation becomes ``192.168.0.0/20`` instead.
+The subnet mask would be ``255.255.240.0`` (because only the first 20 bits are the network address, giving some extra bits available for hosts).

 In conclusion, if you have more advanced requirements with regards to wanting to use a specific subnet or needing a specific subnet size, Binero cloud will be able to cater to your need.